 Industry | Application |

-Aerospace | Reproduction of critical aircraft components with enhanced material performance. |
+Aerospace | Reproduction of critical aircraft components with enhanced materials. |

-Automotive | Customization and restoration of parts for vintage and high-performance vehicles. |
+Automotive | Restoration and customization for high-performance and vintage vehicles. |

-Medical Devices | Precision machining of prosthetics and implants for improved patient outcomes. |
+Medical Devices | Precision implants and surgical tools for improved patient care. |

-Industrial Machinery | Redesign of obsolete machinery parts to extend equipment lifespan. |
+Industrial Machinery | Redesign of obsolete parts to extend equipment life. |

 FM Machine: Your Partner in Reverse Engineering

-- High-precision CNC machining for complex parts.
+- High-precision CNC machining for complex parts